 We are delighted to have new height-adjustable workstations.
 Using a height adjustable workstation allows for safe working postures in both sitting and standing positions.
 These workstations promote postural changes throughout the work day and have positive ergonomic and health benefits.

-The SPH Facilities team — Janis Honda and Paul McCue — oversees general facilities needs for both Berkeley Way West and University Hall, including:
+The BPH Facilities team — Janis Honda and Paul McCue — oversees general facilities needs for both Berkeley Way West and University Hall, including:

 - Ricoh printers/copiers/scanners (extra paper is stored in the 5th floor mailroom #5302)

 - Audiovisual equipment on 5th floor and University Hall